 There is an established link between low grade, chronic inflammation and mental health and it is well-known that our stress hormone, cortisol, released during the activation of the HPA axis, is commonly dysfunctional in anxiety and depression.
 Therefore, it makes theoretical sense that if there is inflammation in the gut, which can travel to other areas of the body, such as the brain, that there would be an increased risk of mental health issues.

 The research linking the gut microbiota and mental health is in its infancy, but there are some intriguing results in animal models.
-Differences in the richness and diversity of the microbiota has been demonstrated to be linked with mental health status.
-Links have also now been established suggesting a comorbidity between psychiatric disorders (anxiety and depression) and gastrointestinal problems, so much so that the degree of psychiatric illness can predict later onset of a functional gastrointestinal disorder or vice versa.
+Differences in the richness and diversity of the microbiota have been demonstrated to be linked with mental health status.
+Links have also now been established suggesting comorbidity between psychiatric disorders (anxiety and depression) and gastrointestinal problems, so much so that the degree of psychiatric illness can predict later onset of a functional gastrointestinal disorder or vice versa.

 It might sound awful and far fetched, but faecal transplants have begun to gain traction as a genuine treatment for a multitude of diseases and disorders.
-In relation to mental health there remains limited evidenced-based research to the efficacy of faecal transplants; however, initial, small scale, animal model studies look promising.
+In relation to mental health, there remains limited evidenced-based research to the efficacy of faecal transplants; however, initial, small scale, animal model studies look promising.
 Evidence in rats has demonstrated that transferring faecal matter from clinically depressed humans into the gastrointestinal tract of rats results in the rats developing both behavioural and physiological signs of depression.

 Aside from faecal transplants other gut-focussed research in animal models has demonstrated in a mouse model that anxiety-like behaviour and depressive symptomology levels after administration with a probiotic were reduced.
 This study also included a human randomised control trial which demonstrated reduced self-reported stress levels and free cortisol levels in people who had taken a probiotic.

-The Western diet (high in fat) and an increased risk of developing a mood disorder has been shown, with mice eating a high fat diet demonstrating an increased risk of developing anxiety-like behaviour and depressive-like symptomology.
+The Western diet (high in fat) and an increased risk of developing a mood disorder has been shown, with mice eating a high-fat diet demonstrating an increased risk of developing anxiety-like behaviour and depressive-like symptomology.

 Conversely, evidence from animal models shows us that by limiting the total number of calories we consume can reduce anxiety levels and brain inflammation.
 This may not be a complete solution, but by harnessing some of the theorised mechanisms that have been suggested through this research may be a further avenue of investigation.